hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 ##### Use of Terminology Bindings
  Where the AU Core profile is derived, the underlying AU Base terminology binding is inherited.
 Terminology for a resource is [localised in AU Base]((https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#terminology-selection)).
 In some cases this is represented as a preferred binding to an element, and in other cases the set of terminology recognised for use in Australia is represented as a set of additional bindings.

-New terminoloy bindings are not added unless there is no underlying AU Base resource profile available to derive from (e.g. profiles of Observation, Device, Basic).
+New terminology bindings are not added unless there is no underlying AU Base resource profile available to derive from (e.g. profiles of Observation, Device, Basic).

 [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) bindings are more common on many elements to accommodate:
 * legacy systems